cybernetics/JTemplate/README.md

     GET /math/sum?values=1&values=2&values=3

+If an appropriate handler method cannot be found, HTTP 404 ("Not Found") is returned.
 An HTTP 405 ("Method Not Allowed") response is returned when no method matching the given arguments can be found.

-### ResourcePath Annotation
+#### Path Variables
+Path variables may be specified using the "?" character; for example:

+    @RequestMethod("GET")
+    @ResourcePath("/contacts/?/addresses/?")
+    public List<Map<String, ?>> getContactAddresses() { ... }

-The `ResourcePath` annotation is used to associate a service method with a specific path relative to the servlet.
-If unspecified, the method is associated with the servlet itself.
+The `getKeys()` method of the `DispatcherServlet` class returns the list of path variables associated with the current request:

-Resource paths can be used to partition the service's methods into logical groups, or to define sub-resources.
-A slash ("/") character can be used as a path delimiter to partition sub-resources into a hierarchy; for example:

-    @ResourcePath("/one/two/three")

-If no method is associated with the path info for the current request, HTTP 404 is returned.
+    public List<String> getKeys() { ... }

+For example, given the following path:

+    /contacts/jsmith/addresses/home

+`getKeys()` would return the following:

+    ["jsmith", "home"]

 ### ResponseMapping Annotation
 The optional `ResponseMapping` annotation is used to associate a template with a service response.
 It specifies the name of the template that will be applied to the value returned by the method, as well as the MIME type of the content produced by the template.
 Template documents are stored as resources relative to the service's type on the classpath.